|Photo courtesy of PEXELS|

 One night, I had a dream.
 In one frame, I saw Mommy together with my Daddy lying side by side.
-Daddy said, they were tired of all their medications.
+Daddy said they were tired of all their medications.
 In the next frame.
-I saw Mommy lying alone with the blanket up to her chin.
-The last frame, I saw Mommy, back to her glamorous self, before she got sick, with her hair and face all made up and her skin glowing brightly and shiny.
+I saw Mommy is lying alone with the blanket up to her chin.
+The last frame, I saw Mommy, back to her glamorous self, before she got sick, with her hair and face all made up and her skin glowing bright and shiny.

 When I woke up from my dream, I felt so melancholic, I knew it was time.

 That's how I lived on after her death.
 My life is a life filled with prayers.
 I prayed about everything and that's how I moved on with my life, it's how I survived whether I received apples or lemons in my life.